Bartwillemsen/virtual-devbox/README.md

 ## How to use

-Install a fresh Ubuntu (Server) machine in VirtualBox.
-Login to it and insert the Guest Additions (`Devices` -> `Insert Guest Additions CD Image...` from the machine's menu).
-Run the `setup.sh` file to install all the base components and configuration.
+Install a fresh Ubuntu Server machine in VirtualBox.
+Login to it and insert the Guest Additions. (`Devices` -> `Insert Guest Additions CD Image...` from the machine's menu).
+Just insert it, the installation will be done in the script.
+Next, run the `setup.sh` file to install all the base components and configuration.
 After that, you only need to setup your shared folders and configure port forwarding on your virtual machine.
-After that, everything is set!
+When that's done, everything is ready to go!

 ## Installed components